joyline254/Ghanian-naming/README.md

 A search engine
 A browser
 ## Known Bugs
-The application fails to validate the accuracy of dates and years.
+The application assumes the user was born in the 21st century The application fails to validate the accuracy of dates and years.
 ## Technologies Used
 HTML